Department of Mathematics

 Focusing on recent journal articles, this course will investigate issues associated with design of various studies and experiments.
 Pharmaceutical clinical trials, case-controlled studies, cohort studies, survey design, bias, causality and other topics.

-Pre / Co requisites: STA 514 requires prerequisites of STA 511 and STA 512 or consent of instructor.
+STA 514 Prerequisite: Successful completion of STA 511 and STA 512, with minimum grades of C-, or permission of instructor.

 Distance education offering may be available.